-OWI-lab had access to data of four OWTs across two wind farms which were geographically close to each other, with near identical metocean conditions.
-The first farm includes one of the first generations of 3MW OWTs, while the second farm has a larger and newer generation of 9MW OWTs, installed in deeper waters and with larger rotor diameters compared to the first wind turbine in Farm 1.
-While both farms used monopile foundations, the larger monopiles in Farm 2 have a far larger impact from wave-loading-induced fatigue compared to the smaller monopile at Farm 1, as the larger wind turbines have lower natural frequencies, closer to the wave spectra (Laszlo et al., 2016).
-We have three years of data for one turbine (Farm 1), while for the remaining three wind turbines (Farm2), we have collected one year of data.
-As shown in Figure 1, each turbine is equipped with six longitudinal strain gauges mounted 60° apart and installed at the tower-transition piece interface, 16/19m above the LAT (Lowest Astronomical Tide).
-The three turbines of Farm2 (F2) have similar models and structural designs.
+The OWI-Lab had access to data of four OWTs across two wind farms which were geographically close to each other, with near-identical metocean conditions.
+The first farm includes one of the first generations of 3 MW OWTs, while the second farm has a larger and newer generation of 9 MW OWTs, installed in deeper waters and with larger rotor diameters compared with the first wind turbine in Farm 1.
+While both farms used monopile foundations, the larger monopiles in Farm 2 have a far larger impact from waveloading-induced fatigue compared with the smaller monopile at Farm 1, as the larger wind turbines have lower natural frequencies, closer to the wave spectra (Laszlo et al., 2016).
+We have 3 years of data for one turbine (Farm 1), while for the remaining three wind turbines (Farm 2), we have collected 1 year of data.
+As shown in Fig. 1, each turbine is equipped with six longitudinal strain gauges mounted 60° apart and installed at the tower-transition piece interface, 16 and 19 m above the lowest astronomical tide (LAT).
+The three turbines of Farm 2 (F2) have similar models and structural designs.
 The heading (position) of strain sensors along the circumference of the tower is almost similar for all four turbines.
-Also, the dominant wind direction which was almost similar for the four turbines is shown in this figure.
-Sensors S2 and S4 of Turbine1 and S6 of Turbine3 were faulty and were neither used to calculate bending moments nor to calculate the heading-specific damage.
+Also, the dominant wind direction, which was almost similar for the four turbines, is shown in this figure.
+Sensors S2 and S4 of Turbine 1 and S6 of Turbine 3 were faulty and were neither used to calculate bending moments nor used to calculate the heading-specific damage.

-95 Figure 1: Schematics of the instrumentation setup for Farm 1 and Farm 2.
-Sensors are installed at the Tower-TP interface level.
+Figure 1.
+Schematics of the instrumentation setup for Farm 1 and Farm 2.
+Sensors are installed at the tower-transition piece interface level.

-From the strain measurements at the sensors (S1 to S6), we can calculate stresses ( $\sigma$ ) and bending moments (M) at any location in the structure through Hooke's law, Eq.
-(1), Navier's formula for axial stress, Eq.
-(2) and a rotation matrix, Eq.
-(3):
+From the strain measurements at the sensors (S1 to S6), we can calculate stresses (σ) and bending moments (M) at any location in the structure through Hooke's law (Eq.
+1) Navier's formula for axial stress (Eq.
+2), and a rotation matrix (Eq.
+3):

-$$\sigma{zz,i} = E \, \varepsilon{zz,i} \,,$$ (1)
+$$\sigma{zz,j} = E\varepsilon{zz,j}, \tag{1}$$